JuanS-zz/SimpleTwitter/README.md

 You can now use SimpleTwitter with your application.
 Below is an example of Usage in a new Controller/View

 ###Controller example:
-Note: $uses pulls in our twitter datasource.
+Note: $uses pulls in our twitter model, which includes our datasource.
 This is required.

 ```php
 public $uses = array('Twitter');